mir-nawaz/docker-nodejs/readme.md

 The first line tells Docker to use another Docker image as a template for the image that we’re creating.

-We’re using is the official Docker image for Node.js and it’s version 7 of that image.
+We’re using is the official Docker image for Node.js and it’s latest version image.

 The second line, sets a working directory for where the app code will live inside the Docker container.